TWpoint/ME5413/README.md

 * `me5413_world` the main pkg containing the gazebo world, source code, and the launch files
 * `jackal_description` contains the modified jackal robot model descriptions
+* 'mpc_ros-noetic' the pkg to use mpc to tracking the path

 **Note:** If you are working on this project, it is encouraged to fork this repository and work on your own fork!